Cooper, Texas: Government

 Since its incorporation in 1870, Cooper has served as the seat for Delta County.
 Because of this, Cooper houses the county courthouse, county offices, sheriff, and county library.
 Cooper has a mayor–council government.
 The city council is made up of five members who are elected at large.
-The current council members are mayor pro-tem David Philips, Allen Foster, Amanda L'Esperance, Diane Stegall, and Elmo Robinson.
-The city's current mayor is Darren Brady.
+The council members were (in 2013) mayor pro-tem David Philips, Allen Foster, Amanda L'Esperance, Diane Stegall, and Elmo Robinson.
+The city's mayor in 2013 was Darren Brady.

 The first election in Delta County occurred on October 6, 1870, to establish control in the newly formed county.
 Cooper held its first election in 1881, establishing an aldermanic government.
 Around that time, the first county courthouse was built in Cooper.
 Delta County, in addition to Cooper, voted for the Democratic Party in every presidential election from its incorporation in 1870 until 1968.
 However, the Populist Party won numerous local and county government positions during the 1890s and the early 1900s.
-In the 1970s, politics in Delta County shifted, and most of the county began voting for the Republican Party.
+In the 1970s, politics in Delta County changed and most of the county began voting for the Republican Party.

 Delta County's government consists of a county judge and four county commissioners, representing four county precincts.
-The current Delta County judge is Herbert Brookshire, and the four commissioners are B. V. Templeton, David Moody, Wayne Poole, and Mark Brantley.
-The current county sheriff is Charla Singleton.
+The Delta County judge (in 2013) was Herbert Brookshire and the four commissioners are B. V. Templeton, David Moody, Wayne Poole, and Mark Brantley.
+The county sheriff in 2013 was Charla Singleton.
 In addition, Cooper is served by two Texas judicial districts.
 Judge Scott McDowell serves as judge of the 62nd Texas Judicial District, a position he has held since 2000.
 However, McDowell has announced that he will not be seeking another term.
 Cooper is also part of Texas' 8th Judicial District, which is served by Judge Robert Newsom.
 Newsom has served as 8th district judge since his election in 1997, but has also announced that he will not be seeking another term.

-Cooper is represented by Reggie Smith (Republican) in the Texas State Legislature's 62nd District.
-Senator Bob Hall (Republican) represents Cooper in the Texas State Senate's 2nd District.
-The town is represented in the United States House of Representatives by John Ratcliffe (Republican), and by John Cornyn (Republican) and Ted Cruz (Republican) in the United States Senate.